rec/psplit/README.md

 each file gets the same number of parts.

-If you set `--hunks/-u`, `psplit` will split each file into parts containing that many hunks: larger files will get more hunks.
+If you set `--hunks/-u`, `psplit` will split each file into parts containing that many hunks: larger files will get more parts.

 (A hunk is a small, self-contained delta for a single text file.
 A patch contains zero or more files, each file containing one or more hunks.)